jadogg22/SharpGraphs/README.md

 Now this is were It gets fun! we can use the data from the database to make graphs and other cool stuff.
 I'm still working on this part but I have a couple of cool things that I have done.
 I'm kinda waiting to go back to work inorder to come up with the functions but right now I have a few ways to get all the avaliable weeks.
 This is were most of the development will likley happen going forward.

+### Miles Report

+one of the first things that I know would be nice is to see a graph of loaded and empty miles as a double on the same line graph.
+And also have a tooltip that tells you how many orders there were for that spesific week.

+Also I want it to be dynamic, so when too many weeks are selected.. it will switch to monthly bars instead of weekly

+### Deleverys to

+I want a pie chart where you can select a range and it will give you a pie chart of destinations the trucks went and maybe average revenue per load?

+## additional Graphs!

+brainStorming some Ideas for the graphs and valueable data!

+### Scatterplot - fuel Surcharge and Revenue

+I'm going to need to figure this one out in recharts but a cool trend that I found is that Fuel surcharge and Total revenue are corialted and make a nice line

+### line Chart - total Revenu and or average revenu

+line charts are easy, and getting this data is simple as well.
+For each day, add all revenue together and for each day show sum

+## More Ideas
+1. scatterplot - Freight / total miles
+2. Scatterplot - Revenue / total miles
+3. barChart    - Destination / revenue and or averageRev